sedos-project/organization/docs/data_requirements/input_data.md

-# Data structure and naming conventions (Input data)
+# Input Data Conventions

-### Data structure

-For providing input data of any kind we require the structure of the [oeparameter-model](https://github.com/sedos-project/oedatamodel#oedatamodel-parameter).
+## Datamodel

+The **oeparameter-model** is used for preprocessed input data.
+For a full documentation see [oeparameter-model](https://github.com/sedos-project/oedatamodel#oedatamodel-parameter).
+This datamodel is supposed to be used by AP4-8 in order to store data on the OpenEnergyPlatform (OEP).

 The columns for the providing scalars are described [here](https://github.com/sedos-project/oedatamodel#scalar-description) and corresponding meta information can be found [here](https://github.com/sedos-project/oedatamodel/blob/main/extended_datamodel/datamodel_scalars.json).

 The columns for the providing timeseries are described [here](https://github.com/sedos-project/oedatamodel#timeseries-description) and corresponding meta information can be found [here](https://github.com/sedos-project/oedatamodel/blob/main/extended_datamodel/datamodel_timeseries.json).

-### Table naming
+## Table naming

 Input data tables should be uploaded on the OpenEnergyPlatform (OEP) and registered in the databus.
 Thus, for better discoverability and searchability, we require the following table naming convention: